Retinopathy of Prematurity (ROP)

 How is ROP treated?

-Why has my baby been given eye drops after their procedure?
+Why has my baby been given eye drops after their laser treatment?

-After treatment your baby will be given antibiotic and steroid eye drops to prevent infection and to reduce swelling.
+After treatment, baby will be given antibiotic and steroid eye drops.
+These will prevent infection and reduce any swelling.

 Are there any side effects of the laser treatment for ROP?

-As it is a surgical procedure your baby will be carefully monitored throughout their procedure and may need to go back on oxygen for a while.
+As it is a surgical procedure, baby will be monitored throughout their procedure.
+They may need to go back on oxygen for a while.

 What if I have any questions or concerns about the treatment?